 Here is my adaption of the FoK recipe.
-The first fix is that it’s halved.
+The first fix is that it’s halved in quantity.
 My recipe is perfect for two people.
 It will fill a medium (10-inch) skillet.
 I’ve kept fiddling: A picture here shows how I cooked it in the center of a large (12-inch) skillet so I could add farmer’s market bok choy around it.

 You can flavor any which way.
 The Seasonings section has suggestions.
 I always use nutritional yeast, then either the Italian spice blend or curry.
 Yes, once my garden’s basil grows bushy, it will be my sole herb – a loosely filled half-cup or more roughly chopped, mixed into the batter.

 - 1 Tablespoon powdered egg replacer OR ground flaxseed

 - 2-4 Tablespoons nutritional yeast

 - 1/4 teaspoon salt OR 1/2 teaspoon seasoned salt

 - 1 teaspoon baking powder OR baking soda

 - 1 cup quick-cooking vegetables cut in a small dice (zucchini, mushrooms, bell pepper, green onion, as examples), about 4 oz.

 - 1-3 tablespoons breadcrumbs, panko or matzo meal (the Jewish panko)